oroinc/documentation/user_guide/system_config.rst

 Localization Options
 ^^^^^^^^^^^^^^^^^^^^

-In *"System → Configuration → General setup → Localization → Localization Options"* you can define a number of localization options to be applied to the OroCRM instance, as follows:
+To defined location-specific settings, such as language, currency, ect., go to the *"System → Configuration → General setup → Localization → Localization Options"*  The settings can be defined for the whole system and for each organization.
+The settings are as follows:

       |